 Take a Walk Together after Dinner

-Not only will the excursion be a good exercise but also quality time to bond with your people.
+The excursion will be a good exercise and quality time to bond with your people.
 In the end, you’re much better off going for walks together than watching TV and eating all day.

 Dine Al Fresco

 If you experience a favorable climate during this time of year, the idea of outdoor dining should be a tradition you adopt.